Demand and Welfare Analysis in Discrete Choice Models with Social Interactions

 But they have different implications for welfare if, say, a subsidy is introduced.
-At one extreme, if all spillover is due to preference for social conforming, then as more neighbours buy, a household that buys would experience an additional rise in utility (over and above the gain due to price reduction), but a non-buyer loses no utility via the health channel.
-At the other extreme, if spillover is solely due to perceived negative health externality of buyers on non-buyers, then increased purchase by neighbours would lower the utility of a household upon \emph{not} buying via the health-route, but not affect it upon buying since the household is then protected anyway.
+In particular, if spillovers are all due to preference for social conforming or learning and there is no (perceived) health externality, then as more neighbors buy, a household's perceived utility from buying will increase over and above the gain due to price reduction.
+At the other extreme, if spillovers are solely due to perceived negative health externality of buyers on non-buyers, then increased purchase by neighbors would lower the utility of a household upon \emph{not} buying via the health-route, but not affect it upon buying since the household is then protected anyway.
 These different aggregate welfare effects are both consistent with the same positive aggregate social interaction coefficient.
-This conclusion continues to hold even if eligibility for the subsidy is universal, there are no income effects or endogeneity concerns, and whether or not unobservables in individual preferences are I.I.D. or spatially correlated.
+This conclusion continues to hold even if eligibility for the subsidy is universal and there are no income effects or endogeneity concerns.